Karen Bailey Cooper

 Since 1983, Sandy has always owned one or more Rhodesian Ridgebacks.
 He has also owned Dachshunds and Basenjis.
 When Sandy was growing up, his parents owned a Weimaraner, which may have started his love for big dogs.

 Sandy has trained. competed, and titled with his Rhodesian Ridgebacks in fun matches, Obedience Trials, Lure Coursing, Rally, Trick, and AKC Conformation, including completing two owner handled Championships.
 Sandy did Therapy Dog work for 11 years with his first two Rhodesian Ridgebacks and has been a member of Therapy Dog International for over 25 years.
-Kabaka, Sandy’s current Rhodesian Ridgeback, has earned Rally Novice and four AKC Trick titles, as well as AKC Canine Good Citizen, AKC Community Canine, and AKC Versatility Award.
+Kabaka, Sandy’s most recent Rhodesian Ridgeback, earned Rally Novice, Rally Intermediate, four AKC Trick titles through the AKC Trick Dog Performer level, Beginner Novice Obedience title, Companion Dog Obedience title, as well as AKC Canine Good Citizen, AKC Community Canine, and AKC Versatility Award.
+Kabaka was ranked 6th among Rhodesian Ridgebacks in 2023 based on his AKC obedience trial scores by the Rhodesian Ridgeback Club of the United States.